mamantoha/validates_nested_uniqueness/README.md

 - `:message` - A custom error message (default is: "has already been taken").
 - `:error_key` - A custom error key to use (default is: `:taken`).

+## Sponsorship

+This library is sponsored by [Faria Education Group](https://github.com/eduvo), where it was originally developed and utilized in a production project.
+It has been extracted and refined for open-source use.

 ## Contributing

 1. Fork it (<https://github.com/mamantoha/validates_nested_uniqueness/fork>)